memgraph/docs/products/memgraph/v0.16.0/how_to_guides/manage-users-using-ldap.md

 their LDAP password.
 As with Alice, their users will be created and won't have any privileges.

-If automatic user account creation is disabled using the flag:
+If automatic user account creation is disabled using the database flag:
 ```plaintext
 --auth-ldap-create-user=false
 ```